jhytai/Schedule-Matcher/README.md

 [['10:30':'12:00'],['15:00':'16:00'],['18:00':'18:30']]

-* Each case is consisted of 5 lines in the "input.txt" file.
+* Each case consists of 5 lines in the "input.txt" file.
-* Each case should be separated my a new line.
+* Each case should be separated by a new line.
-* The time format, and interval fromat should follow the same pattern as in the example.
+* The time format and interval format should follow the same pattern as in the example.
-* The inputed schedule should already be sorted.
+* The input schedule should already be sorted.
 * The program only works for schedules within the same day.
 * Outputs will be stored in the "output.txt" file.
-* An "input.txt" file is provided with 10 cases as example, and the generated "output.txt" respectively.
+* An "input.txt" file is provided with 10 cases as an example, and the generated "output.txt" respectively.